Analine Hellman

 and his co-authored article, “Cinderella Meets Cendrillion: Musical Theatre and Opera Living

-Under the Same Roof” is scheduled for publication in the Journal of Singing in late 2018.
+Under the Same Roof” was published in the Journal of Singing in late 2018.
 His

 work, "Richard Miller: A Retrospective" was presented at the 2013 International Congress of